momiji15/apptomap/R Ready to Map/Unit 3 Creating Dynamic Documents Notebook.md

 ### Terms to Know

-<b>rmarkdown</b>: An authoring framework which allows you to create a variety of documents such as presentations, webpages, and html documents.
+<b>R Markdown</b>: An authoring framework which allows you to create a variety of documents such as presentations, webpages, and html documents.

 <b>YAML</b>: Stands for "YAML Ain't Markup Language".
 YAML is a user-friendly and readable data serialization language
 for a variety of programming languages.